Tobanp/av-guidance/operationreqs.md

 The Agency will grant testing approval when evidence of insurance, operator training, and self-certification.

 ## ISSUING PERMISSION TO TEST
-Agency must involve Law enforcement agency before granting permission of testing Permission can be granted with restrictions of testing in certain areas Authorization may be suspended if the tester fails to … (any above requirements) The Agency will issue a letter authorization of testing in the jurisdiction and the State motor vehicle agency a permit for each test vehicle.
+Agency must involve the Department of Licensing and notify washington state patrol and relevant municipal police forces before granting permission of testing.
+Permission can be granted with restrictions of testing in certain areas Authorization may be suspended if the tester fails to … (any above requirements) The Agency will issue a letter authorization of testing in the jurisdiction and the State motor vehicle agency a permit for each test vehicle.